Rolex - Pushing Boundaries

 Sometimes brands don't need to advertise because they are spoken about so much that we do all the work for them!
 Companies with this superpower include Gucci, Louis Vuitton, Ferrari and Rolex.

-Their endeavour has enabled them to forge an enviable history which took them to the pinnacle of watchmaking.
+Ever since their inception, Rolex took on the almighty task of making wristwatches a viable accessory.
+This endeavour has enabled them to forge an enviable history which took them to the pinnacle of watchmaking.

 Famous Rolex Watches

 Introduced in 1945, the DateJust became the first self-winding watch to show the date on the dial.
-Featured on a small window, this complication became the talk of the industry and the flagship model for the Oyster range.
+Featured on a small window, this complication became the talk of the industry and the flagship model of the Oyster range.

-Just when the date wasn't enough, Rolex exceeded themselves by adding the day as well.
+Just when the date wasn't enough, Rolex exceeded themselves by adding the day as well!

 Released in 1956, the Day-Date set a new standard in watchmaking because it was the first watch to display the day in full and the date.